robstoll/atrium/README.md

 <sub>We are sorry that the syntax is not yet the nicest one.
 We admit that one has to get used to it first and that is a pity.
-Yet, it is due to many [Kotlin Bugs](https://github.com/robstoll/atrium/wiki/Kotlin-Bugs-and-missing-features) standing in the way -- we hope we can provide a better API once Kotlin 1.4 is out (the new type inference respectively).</sub>
+Yet, it is due to many [Kotlin Bugs](https://github.com/robstoll/atrium/wiki/Kotlin-Bugs-and-missing-features) standing in the way -- we hoped it would be better once Kotlin 1.4 is out (the new type inference respectively) but unfortunately not.
+We are looking for [alternatives](https://github.com/robstoll/atrium/issues/790) to improve the situation.
+Stay tuned.</sub>

 `feature` has several overloads, we are looking at the one expecting a lambda in which you have to provide a `MetaFeature`.
 Creating a `MetaFeature` is done via the function `f` by passing in a